johannesjuliusm/charite/README.md

 ```

 To install the package on a machine with proxies, e.g., the standard
-Windows PC in the Charité network, find more detailed install
+Windows PC in the Charité network, find more detailed installation
 instructions in the [installation
 vignette](https://github.com/johannesjuliusm/charite/blob/main/doc/install_the_package.html).

 ## Examples

-Visualize time series data with `theme_charite()`.
+Visualize your data with `theme_charite()` to match the corporate style.

 <p align="center">
 <img src="man/figures/README-example-1.png" width="80%"/>